PacktPublishing/Build-Stunning-Real-time-VFX-with-Unreal-Engine-5/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

-## Instructions and Navigations
-All of the code is organized into folders.
-For example, Chapter02.

 **Following is what you need for this book:**
 This book is for visual effects artists transitioning to real-time virtual production workflow as well as beginners looking to learn Niagara for games and other real-time applications.
 Game programmers, 3D generalists, and game designers interested in adding VFX for their game and metaverse projects will also find this book useful.
 A basic understanding of Unreal Engine 5, blueprints, as well as layout, materials, and lighting in Unreal Engine is expected.